microsoft/flashcards-workshop/workshop.md

 - Lakehouse: `flashcards_workshop`
 - Root folder: `Files`

-Then select browse and select the `qrcodes` folder.
-The browser should show the QR codes in the `qrcodes`.
+Then select browse and select the `json` folder.
 Select "OK".

 ![Screenshot of browsing for the QR code folder in the pipeline](assets/data-pipeline-source-qrcodes.png)